tdauth/dmdf/README.md

 At the moment vjassdoc is very limited and generates basic HTML files for the API documentation.
 It has to be improved to support more Doxygen keywords.
-TODO Add a script for Jenkins to this repository which generates the API documentation for The Power of Fire.

 ### Testing <a name="source_code_testing"></a>
 Currently, there is no debugger for JASS.
 Patch 1.29 will bring debugging events and logging functionality which will help to find serious bugs.